Their mentor was attacked. Now young OB-GYNs may leave Indiana

 It’s for those patients that Soderholm decided she’ll likely stay.
 The same can’t be said for many other future doctors.

-This story comes from a reporting collaboration that includes the Indianapolis Recorder and Side Effects Public Media, a public health news initiative based at WFYI in Indianapolis.
+This story comes from a reporting collaboration that includes the Indianapolis Recorder and Side Effects Public Media, a public health news initiative based at WFYI.
+Contact Farah at fyousry@wfyi.org.
+Follow on Twitter: @Farah_Yousrym.